 Vodka sales up in Russia compared to rest of world

 Canadian gadget emporium Future Shop sold more BlackBerry PlayBooks than iPads last week, indicating the end of Apple's dominance or at least lending some succour to RIM's investors.
-The retail chain, which has 145 branches across Canada, isn't saying how many of either tablet it has sold, but tweeted its congratulations to RIM …
+The retail chain, which has 145 branches across Canada, isn't saying how many of either tablet it has sold, but tweeted its congratulations to …

 Contrary on the popular belief, Vodka IS NOT a Russian drink.
 Also, there are at least 3 main vodka styles (one being Russian, though)